Second in a three-part series.

-So Sheila, who had left home as a teen, worked in multiple states as prostitute and overcome profound sexual abuse as a child, had a goal.
+So Sheila, who had left home as a teen, worked in multiple states as a prostitute and overcome profound sexual abuse as a child, had a goal.
 She and her longtime boyfriend married and went straight.
 They have since made a sound marriage with steady lives and thriving toddlers.
-She's been clean for almost seven years, goes to church and college and is the assistant resident manager of Magdalene's housing program.
+She has been clean for almost seven years, goes to church and college, and is the assistant resident manager of Magdalene's housing program.

 She lived for two years in Magdalene, a recovery program founded by Becca Stevens, an Episcopal priest, in Nashville.
 At Magdalene, communities of women live for free, get counseling and transform their lives.
 Stevens started the program in 1997, following her calling to serve prostitutes and abused women.

 "I don't care if prostitution is the oldest form of sexual abuse in the history of mankind," Stevens says.
 "I don't think people have to stay in it forever.
 I think people have a choice to say also, 'I want to live differently now and I want to see my children and I want to know what it means to forgive people who abused me as a kid.' "